o0ragman0o/SandalStraps/README.md

 * **SandalStraps** kernel which holds and manages a registrar called `metaregistrar` in which *factories*, *registrars* and administerative contracts are registered.
-* **Registrars** hold *Name->Index* and *Index->Address* mappings to registered.
+* **Registrars** hold *Name->Index* and *Index->Address* mappings to registered
-They also implement then ENS `addr()` and `content()` interfaces contracts and can provide an iteration source for those entries.
+contract.
 * **Factories** are contracts containing bytecode of a product contract for deployment.
-* **Product** contracts could be anything providing a required functionality and are created by a registered factory and registered in a `registrar` of the same name as the factory.
+* **Product** contracts could be anything providing a required functionality and are created from a registered factory and registered in a `registrar` of the same name as the factory.
 They may be independent from the framework or be an interactive component unto it.
-* **Ancillary** contracts are any contracts that support the framework or organization by providing managment controls such as fee values, permissioning, and string of `bytes` mappings for contract resource lookup.
+* **Ancillary** contracts are any contracts that support the framework or organization by providing managment controls such as fee values, permissioning or bytes mappings for contract resource lookup.

 A *SandalStraps* organization can be considered to be the sum total of contract functionally and data registered in its `metaRegistrar`.
 In this way administrative and functional components can be added or updgraded by registering the necessary contracts and their factories.
-If and organizations SandalStraps kernel itself requires upgrading then ownership of its `metaRegistrar` can simply be transferred to the new kernal.
+If an organization's SandalStraps kernel itself requires upgrading then ownership of its `metaRegistrar` can simply be transferred to the new kernal.